View of the Cuicocha crater lake

 • Protect yourself from the sun (at least Protector 50).

-• One of the best tips I can give you is a visit to the museum at the Visitors center of the Cuicocha lake.
-It’s a small museum, but it gives you a good idea of the place you are visiting.
-Location, geography, flora & fauna, the way people used to live in the area, et cetera.
-(Since the pandemic it only opens in the weekends)
+• If open, visit the museum at the Visitors center of the Cuicocha lake.
+It’s small, but it gives you a good idea of the place you are visiting.
+Location, geography, flora & fauna, …

 Entrance to the museum